Overview

-An AI Table is a structured dataset made of rows and columns, where each column can run AI, code, or web-based transformations at scale.
+A Table is a structured dataset made of rows and columns, where each column can run AI, code, or web-based transformations at scale.

-AI Tables are edited and operated through a spreadsheet-like interface, making it easy to configure workflows, review results, and iterate.
+Tables are edited and operated through a spreadsheet-like interface, making it easy to configure workflows, review results, and iterate.

-Use AI Tables to:
+Use Tables to:

 • Extract structured data from documents (invoices, contracts, emails...)